The X-shooter Spectral Library (XSL): Data Release 3: Comparison with literature spectra and colours

-\citet{Bayestar2019} provides a three-dimensional map of Milky Way dust reddening, called Bayestar2019.
+\citet{Bayestar2019} provides a 3D map of Milky Way dust reddening, called Bayestar2019.
 The map is based on Gaia parallaxes and stellar broadband optical and NIR photometry from Pan-STARRS1 and 2MASS.
 It covers the sky north of a declination of $-30^{\circ}$, and reaches out to a distance of several kiloparsecs.
 We use the \citet{GaiaEDR3} coordinates for our stars and the conversion $E(B-V) = 0.884 \times \mathrm{(Bayestar19)}$, assuming $R_V = 3.1$.
 We have 182 stars in the mapped regions.
 The comparison is shown in Fig.~\ref{fig:Av_dustmap}.
 The reddening uncertainties of Bayestar2019 are roughly $0.1\,\mathrm{mag}$, but the rms of the difference is $0.29\,\mathrm{mag}$.
 There are many reasons for this discrepancy.
-Our methods rely on comparing a large section of a spectrum to a synthetic spectrum, on stellar parameters from \citet{Arentsen2019}, and the assumption of $R_V = 3.1$ and the Cardelli extinction law.
+Our methods rely on comparing a large section of a spectrum to a synthetic spectrum, on stellar parameters from \citet{Arentsen2019}, on the initial values determined using theoretical stellar spectra, and the assumption of $R_V = 3.1$ and the Cardelli extinction law.
 Bayestar2019 relies on photometry of 799 million stars.
 It is challenging to simultaneously determine stellar type (the intrinsic stellar colours and luminosity), distance, and reddening on the basis of photometry alone, although the Gaia parallax measurements have significantly advanced the 3D mapping of Galactic dust.
-Due to the multitude of different assumptions of \citet{Bayestar2019} method, and also of L20 and our study, it is hard to know the most accurate values.
-But the comparison of the three methods points toward a conservative uncertainty of $0.2\,\mathrm{mag}$ for stars warmer than $4000\,\mathrm{K}$.
+Due to the multitude of different assumptions of the \citet{Bayestar2019} method, as well as L20 and our study, it is hard to know the most accurate values.
+However, a trend is seen in both Fig. \ref{fig:Av_L20} and Fig. \ref{fig:Av_dustmap}, with our estimates being $0.1\,\mathrm{mag}$ mag higher than both L20 and \citet{Bayestar2019} estimates around 4000--5000 K; the difference decreases with temperatures above that.
+This is within the suggested uncertainties but points to a bias in the XSL interpolator.
+The comparison of the three methods points toward a conservative uncertainty of $0.2\,\mathrm{mag}$ for stars warmer than $4000\,\mathrm{K}$.